 Steve is Chair of the firm's Municipal Law Group and a senior partner in the Employment Law and Litigation practice groups.
-During his 29 years as an attorney in Preti Flaherty's Augusta office, Steve has evolved from being an accomplished trial and appellate lawyer (more than 25 jury trials as lead counsel and over 50 Law Court arguments) to being one of the preeminent municipal attorneys in the state of Maine and a highly experienced employment law attorney.
+During his more than 30 years as an attorney in Preti Flaherty's Augusta office, Steve has evolved from being an accomplished trial and appellate lawyer (more than 25 jury trials as lead counsel and over 50 Law Court arguments) to being one of the preeminent municipal attorneys in the state of Maine and a highly experienced employment law attorney.

-As an employment lawyer representing businesses and municipalities, Steve has tried several jury cases to verdict and has handled hundreds of cases at the Maine Human Rights Commission and in federal and state courts.
+As an employment lawyer representing businesses and municipalities, Steve has tried numerous jury cases to verdict and has handled hundreds of cases at the Maine Human Rights Commission and in federal and state courts.
 Those cases include all kinds of discrimination, sexual harassment, whistleblower cases, disability issues and retaliation.
 He also counsels employers as to how to avoid employment disputes proactively and conducts employee training.

 He also has an extensive probate litigation background.
 He has handled will contests, challenges to a personal representative's handling of estates, validity of probate instruments and disputes among beneficiaries.
 Mr. Langsdorf has practiced in many of Maine's probate courts and successfully defended probate appeals to the Maine Superior Judicial Court.